Ovyl/ovyl-zephyr-modules/iwdog/INTEGRATION.md

         return;
     }

-    // Option 1: Use automatic feeding (recommended for most applications) ovyl_iwdog_start_service_thread();
+    // If using manual feeding
+    ovyl_iwdog_start_service_thread();

     // Your application code...